datastax/vertex-ai-extension/README.md

     --async
     ```

-5. To build the container, run the following, replacing `[PROJECT_ID]`: `docker build --platform linux/amd64 -t us-central1-docker.pkg.dev/[PROJECT_ID]/astra-api/astra-crud astra-crud-extension`
+4. To build the container, run the following, replacing `[PROJECT_ID]`: `docker build --platform linux/amd64 -t us-central1-docker.pkg.dev/[PROJECT_ID]/astra-api/astra-crud astra-crud-extension`
-6. To push the image, run the following, replacing `[PROJECT_ID]`: `docker push us-central1-docker.pkg.dev/[PROJECT_ID]/astra-api/astra-crud`
+5. To push the image, run the following, replacing `[PROJECT_ID]`: `docker push us-central1-docker.pkg.dev/[PROJECT_ID]/astra-api/astra-crud`
-7. Register the container artifact as a service in [Cloud Run](https://console.cloud.google.com/run/create).
+6. Register the container artifact as a service in [Cloud Run](https://console.cloud.google.com/run/create).
 Once deployed, you will receive a Cloud Run service URL.
+You can choose to make the service publicly accessible, as calls can be made by any user and will be authenticated with the appropriate bearer token, or require authentication, in which case the request must both include a GCP-provided authentication method, as well as the `DATASTAX_VERTEX_AI_TOKEN` header.
-8. Your Cloud Run service URL must be added to `astra-crud-extension-api/extension.yaml`, replacing `[YOUR_CLOUD_RUN_SERVICE_URL]` on line 8.
+7. Your Cloud Run service URL must be added to `astra-crud-extension-api/extension.yaml`, replacing `[YOUR_CLOUD_RUN_SERVICE_URL]` on line 8.
-9. Next, choose either a UI or Python-based method of registering the extension
+8. Next, choose either a UI or Python-based method of registering the extension

 ### Deploying your Vertex AI Extension